whiprandolph/bestseller/Part 3 - The Deepest Revolution/14 - The Deepest Revolution.md

 As any doctor knows, treating a symptom will never actually lead to deep healing because the underlying disease persists.
 So long as activists treat racism, sexism, greed, child abuse, pollution, and political corruption as different problems, and allow rulers to persist, all these big troubles will tragically persist too and meaningful, enduring change will be elusive.

 My dream is for feminists to join forces with people fighting racism, and for them to work with environmentalists, labor activists, and others.
 What if all these different activists didn't just fight separately against the symptoms, but also addressed the root cultural disease together and created new healthy cultures?

+[xxx-ADD: The truth is we only have one political problem.
+Greed, poverty, corruption, discrimination, injustice, pollution are only different aspects of a single root political problem, or different symptoms of a single cultural disease -- where a few people impose law on the rest, and everyone else submissively obeys.]

 ### Talking About Revolution